MileHacker Logo

 Spring Beauty

-Late March to early April offers the best chance to see the blooming of cherry trees in full bloom.
+Late March to early April provides the best chance to see the blooming of cherry trees in full bloom.
 The weather is comfortably mild for exploring.

 Autumn Comfort

-Autumn weather, from the End of october to November, pleasant for seeing the sights with beautiful fall colors.
+Autumn weather, from the End of october to November, comfortable for sightseeing with beautiful fall colors.

 Seasonal Activities